ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 underlying the Connection on which a given Message is sent.
 For example, infinite Lifetime is not possible on a Message over a Connection not providing reliability.
-Sending a Message with Send Properties inconsistent with the Transport Preferences on the connection yields an error.
+Sending a Message with Send Properties inconsistent with the Transport Preferences on the Connection yields an error.

 ### Message Properties